jseo2022se/ff14-mount-collection/README.md

 - FINAL FANTASY is a registered trademark of Square Enix Holdings Co., Ltd.
   FINAL FANTASY XIV © SQUARE ENIX CO., LTD.

+## Deployment

+- The React app is deployed through Netlify and is live through this URL: https://ff14mountorganizer.netlify.app

 ## License

 [MIT]